-The Straits Times Index (SGX: ^STI) closed Monday?s (23 June 2013) session at 3,074, representing an 11.3% slide from its 52-week high of 3,465 set slightly more than a month ago on 22 May 2013.
+The Straits Times Index (SGX: ^STI) closed Monday’s (23 June 2013) session at 3,074, representing an 11.3% slide from its 52-week high of 3,465 set slightly more than a month ago on 22 May 2013.
 Participants in the stock market must be wondering if there might have been some stock market oracles that were predicting a top in the index at that exact moment.
+While I can’t plausibly scour the entire spectrum of financial media, I would think it’ safe on my part to wager that nobody got it right – and for those who did, congratulations.
+Now,…

 The Straits Times Index (SGX: ^STI) closed Monday’s (23 June 2013) session at 3,074, representing an 11.3% slide from its 52-week high of 3,465 set slightly more than a month ago on 22 May 2013.
 Participants in the stock market must be wondering if there might have been some stock market oracles that were predicting a top in the index at that exact moment.